liuggio/liuggio.github.com/_posts/2013-11-11-symfony2-rest-api-the-best-way-2013-part-2.md

 	< Allow: POST
 	< Content-Type: application/json

-This is great status code `201` resource created, and location tells to the consumers where to get this resource. and see what's happen if we try to send bad content:
+This is great!
+HTTP Status code `201` resource created, and location tells to the consumers where to get this resource.

+### Bad parameters

+Let's try to send a bad content:

-	curl -X POST -d '{"tilde":"title","bold":"body"}' http://localhost:8000/api/v1/pages.json --header "Content-Type:application/json" -v
+	curl -X POST -d '{"ninja":"title","turtles":"body"}' http://localhost:8000/api/v1/pages.json --header "Content-Type:application/json" -v

-the Response will be `400`
+The Response will be `400`

 	< HTTP/1.1 400 Bad Request
 	< Host: localhost:8000